sarahquigley/vigenere-cipher/CONTRIBUTING.md

-# Contributing to Coffeescript App Skeleton
+# Contributing to Vigenere Cipher

 First off, thank you for contributing!
 All contributions, big or small, are really appreciated.

-The following is a set of guidelines for contributing to CoffeeScript App Skeleton, which is hosted at [Coffeescript App Skeleton](https://github.com/sarahquigley/coffeescript-app-skeleton) on GitHub.
+The following is a set of guidelines for contributing to Vigenere Cipher, which is hosted at [Vigenere Cipher](https://github.com/sarahquigley/vigenere-cipher) on GitHub.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 #### Table Of Contents